shagbeing/scalic-selfbot/README.md

 Enjoy

-(It's no where near finished, report any bugs to me, and I know it doesn't have a help cmd - making it once done)
+(Report any bugs to me - I'm sure they'll be a few - bugs should show in error log!)